EmmJaeTechDevs/LucentAgAPI/replit.md

 **JWT-Based Sessions**: Stateless authentication using JSON Web Tokens with configurable expiration times.
 Session tokens are stored in the database for revocation capabilities.

-**Multi-Factor Authentication**: Phone and email-based OTP verification for user registration and login.
+**Multi-Factor Authentication**: SMS-based OTP verification for user registration and login.
 OTP codes have configurable expiration times and single-use enforcement.
+Email OTP has been disabled in favor of SMS-only verification.

 **Password Security**: Bcrypt hashing with salt rounds for secure password storage.
 No plaintext passwords are ever stored.